ga-curriculum/practical-kubernetes-with-kubectl-and-minikube/deploying-applications-to-minikube/README.md

   Normal  Started         5m5s   kubelet            Started container my-example
 ```

-This output gives you detailed insights into the pod's health, including its containers, IP address, restart count, and any recent events (e.g., image pulling, container starting).
+This output gives you detailed insights into the pod's health, including its containers, IP address, restart count, and any recent events (ex: image pulling, container starting).

 ### Troubleshooting